Paul-Louis Simond

-Paul-Louis Simond (30 July 1858 - 3 March 1947) was a French physician, chief medical officer and biologist whose major contribution to science was his demonstration that the intermediates in the transmission of bubonic plague from rats to humans are the fleas Xenopsylla cheopis that dwell on infected rats.
+Paul-Louis Simond (30 July 1858 - 3 March 1947) was a French physician, chief medical officer and biologist.
+His major contribution to science was his demonstration, during the Bombay plague epidemic, that the intermediates in the transmission of bubonic plague from rats to humans are the fleas Xenopsylla cheopis that dwell on infected rats.

 Early life

 Paul-Louis Simond was born in Beaufort-sur-Gervanne, (Drome, France) on 30 July 1858.
 His father was a pastor of the Reformed Church.
 From 1878 to 1882 Simond was an assistant in Medical and Biological Sciences at the School of Medicine and Pharmacy in Bordeaux, and he began his medical training there.
 From 1882 to 1886 he served as director of the leprosarium in Acarouany near Saint-Laurent-du-Maroni, French Guiana, where he contracted an attenuated form of yellow fever.
 He returned to Bordeaux in 1886 and the following year he received his medical doctorate with a prize-winning thesis on leprosy.